restatedev/documentation/docs/typescript-sdk/managing-state.md

 Replace "my-key" with the key you want to retrieve.
 This will either return the value that was stored or it will return null if no value was stored.
-In the example above, the value stored is a string, but you can store any type that can be serialized as a buffer with `Buffer.from(yourObject)`.
+In the example above, the value stored is a string, but you can store any type that can be serialized as a buffer with `Buffer.from(JSON.stringify(yourObject))`.
 For example, to retrieve a number type, you could use the following code:

 ```typescript
 const myValue = (await restateContext.get<number>("my-key")) || 0;